Recently Updated on July 11th, 2021

 Never insert a link into an email without having a tracking ID on it.
 You never know when you’ll want to retroactively correlate links clicks with new user segments based on interests/needs.

-Our one best marketing automation tip is to use the tool Zapier.
+Our one best marketing automation tip is to use the Zapier automation tool.
 This tool connects the API’s from 100’s of different cloud apps, in order to create simple or complex “if this, then that” triggers.

 This app has been super useful for many of our clients, in helping to automate workflows of all kinds.